RussPascual/MacroTracker/README.md

 - As a user, I want to be able to copy a day's food journal onto another day's food journal
 - As a user, I want to be able to save my data (information and logs) to file for later use
 - As a user, I want to be able to access my previously saved data when I reopen the app
+- As a user, I want to be able to be prompted to save data right before quitting the application